arsherris/wildfire-PTB-ECHO/README.md

 Scripts to assess exposure and define exposure metrics are in the folder "1_exposure assessment".
 Analytic code to define models and generate results are in the folder "4_analysis".

-For ECHO analysts, code download and process raw ECHO data and link with wildfire estimates are available on the ECHO Analysis Workbench under the folder "EC0680/USERS/asherris/ANALYSIS/code".
+For ECHO analysts, code to download and process raw ECHO data and link with wildfire estimates are available on the ECHO Analysis Workbench under the folder "EC0680/USERS/asherris/ANALYSIS/code".

 Please direct queries to Allison Sherris, asherris@uw.edu or arsherris@gmail.com